logseq/docs/db-version.md

 ### Property Shortcuts

-* `Cmd-p` is useful for quickly adding properties to a block or a page.
+* `Cmd-p` quickly adds properties to the current node or selected nodes.
 You can create or select existing properties from it.
 Keybinding is `Ctrl-Alt-p` on Linux and Windows.
-* `Cmd-j` is useful for quickly editing block or page properties from the keyboard.
+* `Cmd-j` quickly edits block or page properties from the keyboard.
 After pressing `Cmd-j`, choose which property or property value by typing the letters in the bubble next to it e.g. `c` or `ab`.
-* `p t` toggles displaying all the current node's properties below it.
+* `p a` toggles displaying all the current node's properties below it.
 This is useful to quickly view properties that are hidden or in a different position.
+* `p t` adds or removes or tags to the current node or selected nodes.
 * `p i` opens the icon picker to set an icon for the current node.
 * See [task shortcuts](#task-shortcuts) for task specific ones.
 * To navigate between property values across nodes, use the up and down arrow keys.